 Firefighters across the country put it all on the line in the service of others.
 Firefighting presents substantial risks for injury to the men and women who serve.
 When firefighters are injured on the job, they can collect workers’ compensation benefits to cover medical expenses and disability payments depending on the circumstances.
 Although many states have a Firefighter Rule preventing firefighters and police officers from recovering damages when their claim is based on the same conduct or act that initially created the need for the person’s presence in his or her official capacity, there are cases of third party negligence which sometimes result in additional compensation.

 For over seven decades our attorneys have successfully handled thousands of work injury cases.
-If you are a Quad Cities area firefighter or emergency medical services personnel and have been injured while working, contact the Quad Cities work accident attorneys of McDonald Woodward & Carlson PC for your free consultation at 563-355-6473.
+If you are a Quad Cities area firefighter or emergency medical services personnel and have been injured while working, contact the Quad Cities work accident attorneys of McDonald Woodward & Carlson PC at 563-355-6473.